Master of Science in Organizational Development and Leadership

 - To enhance students’ understanding of how organizations operate and change over time

 The performance and role of leadership in formal and informal settings is an integral part of the program.
-Students will have the opportunity to develop skills and increase their knowledge in selected discipline areas.
+You will have the opportunity to develop skills and increase your knowledge in selected discipline areas.

-The Master of Science in Organizational Development and Leadership is an interdisciplinary program that will provide students with several opportunities to:
+The Master of Science in Organizational Development and Leadership is an interdisciplinary program that will provide you with several opportunities to:

 - Learn basic principles and theories of organizational development and the role of leadership